samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 #### Propagate opt-in requirements

-When you use API in your code that's intended for third-party use, such as a library, you can propagate its opt-in requirement to your API as well.
+When you use API in your code that's intended for third-party use, such as in a library, you can propagate its opt-in requirement to your API as well.
 To do this, annotate your declaration with the _[opt-in requirement annotation](#create-opt-in-requirement-annotations)_ of the API used in its body.

 For example, let's use the `DateProvider` class from before, which requires an opt-in: